Retirement may seem far away, or it might feel like it’s just around the corner.

 Registered accounts can help grow your funds.

-A registered account can hold cash and investments.
+A registered account can hold cash and other investment products such as stocks and bonds.
 A registered investment advisor can help you set up these accounts.
 Registered accounts include a Tax-Free Savings Account (TFSA), a Registered Retirement Savings Plan (RRSP), and a Registered Disability Savings Plan (RDSP).

 5. Revisit Your Plan